Nighttimesloth/mynameisgeorge/Commands.md

 - single
 - multiple

+Options for type multiple is name:

+- name of the file which is uploaded on the victims pc (uses our splitter)

 upload any file or zipped directory (also greater than 8MB ones) onto target PC
 (command only available on file-related channel)